pirsch-analytics/blog/video-tracking.md

 twitter = "m5blum"
 ---

+**Update: We've added a demo for regular HTML video elements!**

-We've talked about it and been asked about it many times, but we've never really shown how to track the playback time of a YouTube or Vimeo video using Pirsch and custom events.
+We've talked about it and been asked about it many times, but we've never really shown how to track the playback time of a HTML, YouTube, or Vimeo video using Pirsch and custom events.
 I'm going to change that in this article.

 ## What Will We Track and How Will It Be Useful?